 Dave O'Coy Fused Magazine

 Peter Paul Hartnett's date of birth, time of death conjures memory, transgression, emotion and the defiance of living, in spare, raw phrases.
 Heavy with desire, the work is erotic, compulsive and dangerous.
 Tiny acts of contrition, elegiac, alluring moments of immolation.
-A reader might not empathize with Hartnett's world, who is groomed then coerced to experience a range of mindsets.
+A reader might not empathize with Hartnett's world, a reader who is groomed then coerced to experience a range of mindsets.

 Director and writer Robert Chevara